As an Amazon Associate I earn from qualifying purchases.

 I can hear others claiming that the Master of the house is attacking the very foundation of our society.
 He is attacking our economic system.
 He is attacking fairness.
 He is attacking all that is right and good.
 In fact if this story appeared anywhere else than in the Bible we would jump on board the side of the day long worker ready to attack the Master of the house.

 Don’t get me wrong, the all day workers were wrong, but not because they were evil.
 That is how we generally tell the story.
 We make it seem like the all day worker was being very illegitimate for being angry.
 We accuse them of not being loving.
 We accuse them of arrogance.
 We accuse them of thinking they were better than the other workers.
-No, they were not wrong because they were judging according to our normal understanding of “fairness.”
+No, they were not wrong because of any of these other things.
 They were wrong because they were judging according to our economic system, according to our way of life, the all day workers were right.
 In fact, according to those things, the master of the house was not playing fair, he was attacking our very way of life by setting up this way of being and living.

 That is the Point!!